-- State Department has proposed changes to “B-1 in lieu of H” policy
+- State Department has proposed changes to the “B-1 in lieu of H” policy

 - State Department proposes expansion of information collection for certain visa applicants